MicrosoftDocs/azure-docs/articles/hdinsight/log-analytics-migration.md

 We provide a [mapping table](#appendix-1-table-mapping) between the old table to the new table to help you quickly find the new fields you need to use to migrate your dashboards and queries.

 **Default queries**: We created default queries that show how to use the new tables for common situations and show what information is available in each table.
-You can access the Default Queries by following the instructions in the [Default queries to use with new tables](#default-queries-to-use-with-new-tables)
+You can access the default queries by following the instructions in the [Default queries to use with new tables](#default-queries-to-use-with-new-tables) section in this article.

 ### Update dashboards for HDInsight clusters

 If you have built multiple dashboards to monitor your HDInsight clusters, you need to adjust the query behind the table once you enable the new Azure Monitor integration.
-Table name/field name might change in the new integration, but all the information you have in old integration is included.
+The table name or the field name might change in the new integration, but all the information you have in old integration is included.

 Please refer to the [mapping table](#appendix-1-table-mapping) between the old table/schema to the new table/schema to update the query behind the dashboards.

 #### Out-of-box dashboards

-We also created much improved out-of-box dashboards both at the cluster-level.
+We also improved the out-of-box dashboards both at the cluster-level.
 There is a button on the top right of every graph that allows you to see the underlying query that produces the information, which is a great way to familiarize yourself with how the new tables can be queried effectively.
-You can access the out-of-box dashboards by following the instructions found in the [Insights](#insights) and [At-scale workbooks for new Azure Monitor integrations](#at-scale-workbooks-for-new-azure-monitor-integrations) sections.
+You can access the out-of-box dashboards by following the instructions found in the [Insights](#insights) and [At-scale workbooks for new Azure Monitor integrations](#at-scale-workbooks-for-new-azure-monitor-integrations) sections in this article.

 ### Use an HDInsight workload-specific monitoring dashboard in Azure Monitor

-If you are using the out-of-box monitoring dashboard for HDInsight clusters, like HDInsight Spark Monitoring, HDInsight HBase Monitoring, and HDInsight Interactive Monitoring, we are working on provide you the same capabilities on Azure Monitor portal.
+If you are using the out-of-box monitoring dashboard for HDInsight clusters, like HDInsight Spark Monitoring, HDInsight HBase Monitoring, and HDInsight Interactive Monitoring, we are working on provide you the same capabilities on the Azure Monitor portal.

-You will see an HDInsight option in Azure Monitor.
+You'll see that there is an HDInsight option in Azure Monitor.

 <![alt-text-description]()>

 The HDInsight Monitor portal provides you the capability of monitoring multiple HDInsight clusters in one place.
 We organize the clusters based on the workload type, so you see types like Spark, HBase, and Hive.
 Instead of going to multiple dashboards, now you can monitor all your HDInsight clusters in this view.

 > [!NOTE]
 > This feature is planned to be released by <XX of 2021>.
-More details in the [Insights](#insights) and [At-scale workbooks for new Azure Monitor integrations](#at-scale-workbooks-for-new-azure-monitor-integrations)
+For more information, see the [Insights](#insights) and [At-scale workbooks for new Azure Monitor integrations](#at-scale-workbooks-for-new-azure-monitor-integrations) sections in this article.

 ## Enable both integrations to accelerate the migration